-- 1. Receipt of a written application for withdrawal from the rated entity - 2.
-No Objection Certificate (NOC) from all the lending banks OR from the lead bank, in such capacity (in case of consortium banking) as applicable.
-In case of change of bank, Acuite may rely on "Satisfaction of Charges" available on the website of Ministry of Corporate Affairs (www.mca.gov.in) in lieu of NOC. - 3.
-Full payment of all dues, if any, to Acuité
+- 1. Receipt of a written application for withdrawal from the rated entity - 2. a.)
+No Objection Certificate (NOC) from all the lending banks OR from the lead bank, in such capacity (in case of consortium banking) as applicable OR b.)
+Where some form of correspondence from a bank(s) is available with Acuite, that (i.) states closure / extinguishment of bank loans and/or working capital facilities of the rated entity OR (ii.) refers to internal guidelines of a bank(s), citing there is no requirement for external credit ratings for sanctioned bank limits below a certain threshold amount, Acuite will rely on such correspondence, in lieu of a specific NOC, for withdrawing the rating(s) assigned to the facilities availed by rated entity from that bank(s) OR c.)
+In case of change of bank or closure / extinguishment of bank loans and/or working capital facilities as intimated by the rated entity [and no correspondence is available from the bank(s)], Acuite will rely on "Satisfaction of Charges", wherever available on the website of Ministry of Corporate Affairs (www.mca.gov.in) in lieu of NOC.

+3. Full payment of all dues, if any, to Acuité

 At the time of withdrawal, Acuité shall issue a press release as per the format by SEBI.
-The Press Release shall also mention the reason(s) for withdrawal
+ThePress Release shall also mention the reason(s) for withdrawal